garrandall/popular-music-data/tracks/don-t-quit-dj-khaled-calvin-harris-travis-scott-jeremih.md

 You know I like 'em special made for me (Yeah)
-I call 'em and they demonstrate for me (Ooh, yeah) Spent 200k up on that body, yeah
+I call 'em and they demonstrate for me (Oh, yeah) Spent 200k up on that body, yeah
 'Cause my lil' baby ain't for everybody, yeah
 That's why I hit her with that upgrade (Upgrade)